adeep/bitwarden_reddit/cannot_login.md

 Not specifically on topic, here are some additional thoughts to try to prevent this from happening again.

-* Schedule the backups of your vault.
+* Perform regular backups of your vault.
   These won’t prevent a “lockout scenario” _per se_, but if you ever have a login problem or a “lockout” from your Bitwarden account, then you will still have most or all of your important data, and be able to restore that data to a new vault.

-* Set a timer/task/reminder for every three, six, or even twelve months to make an export of the vault.
+* Set a timer/task/reminder for every three, six, or even twelve months to make backups of your vault.
-  More info to exports: see [First Steps](#2-first-steps).

 _Set up Two Factor Authentication now_